 Under UK law, only the copyright owner can licence the copying of a photograph.
-That means reproducing the work in any material form, which includes storing the work in any medium by electronic means.
-Only the copyright owner can licence the issuing of a photograph to the public .
+That is to say: only the copyright owner can give permission to reproduce the "work" in any material form, which includes storing the work in any medium by electronic means.
+Only the copyright owner can licence the issuing of a photograph to the public.

-Photographers are frequently put under great pressure to surrender this hard-won right, but are strongly advised never to do so.
-There are no uses to which a client might wish to put a photograph which cannot be covered by the appropriate licence for an appropriate fee, and such licences should be agreed at the time of commissioning new work, or of seeking permission to reproduce existing photographs.
+Photographers are frequently put under great pressure to surrender this hard-won right, but are strongly advised not to do so.
+There are no uses to which a client might wish to put a photograph which cannot be covered by an appropriate licence for an appropriate fee.
+Such licences should be agreed at the time of commissioning new work, or of seeking permission to reproduce existing photographs.

-Even where the client actually needs exclusivity, either for commercial reasons or to protect individuals depicted, the photographer should retain the copyright itself, which can only be sold outright through an "assignment", which requires the photographer's agreement in writing.
+Even where the client actually needs exclusivity, either for commercial reasons or to protect individuals depicted, the photographer should retain the copyright itself and negotiate conditions on the use, which can only be sold outright through an "assignment", which requires the photographer's agreement in writing.

-Purchase order terms and conditions are often intended to transfer ownership of copyright to the client.
-Photographers should protect themselves by stating their terms before accepting commissioned work, and even though these cannot be rendered void by subsequent paperwork, photographers should protect themselves by rejecting in writing any such attempt to seek assignment of copyright.
+Photographers should protect themselves by stating their terms before accepting commissioned work, and by rejecting in writing any such attempt to seek assignment of copyright: see Contracts and paperwork.

 DACS collects and distributes certain payments due to photographers by default.
-Any photographers who want to opt out of this arrangement should contact the Freelance Office.
+Any photographers who want to opt out of this arrangement should contact DACS (see link below)..

 UK law defines a strictly limited number of ways that photographs can be used used without the photographer's permission or payment to them, such as including them in exam questions.
-These uses are called "fair dealing" - the equivalent exceptions in US law are called"fair use".
+These uses are called "fair dealing".
+The separate concept called "fair use" applies only to use in the US.
 See the consolidated version of the Act (linked below) for details.

 Text © Mike Holderness & previous contributors; Moral rights asserted.
 The collection (database right) © National Union of Journalists.
 Comments to firstname.lastname@example.org please.
 You may find the glossary helpful.